ponder-lab/Imperative-DL-Study-Web-App/README.md

     }
 }
 ```
+3) Finally, we can run the migrate command to have Django update our imported DB with any future updates/changes that were done to our db from our migrate file: `python manage.py migrate`

+To get an up to date schema of our DB from Heroku, we can also connect directly to it to fetch a MySQL dump of the DB by running the command below:

+`mysqldump --no-tablespaces --column-statistics=0 --host=us-cdbr-east-03.cleardb.com --user=be05ffb901b132 --password=3d94000c heroku_4ac11fb2946b4e7 > sql_dump_file.sql`

-- The host, password and username can all be found in our `settings.py` in case it changes in the future.
+- The host, password and username that we used above to connect to our Heroku DB can all be found in our `settings.py` in case it changes in the future.

 ## Admin Account